tobias-omondi/tobias-omondi/README.md

 - :zap: In my free time, I solve problems on GeeksforGeeks and read tech articles.
 - 👯 I’m looking to collaborate on building more web application
-- 💬 Ask me about frontend and back
+- 💬 Ask me about frontend and backend
 - 📫 How to reach me: you can reach me via tobiasogola42@gmail.com
 - :mailbox:How to reach me: [![Linkedin Badge](https://img.shields.io/badge/-Tobias-blue?style=flat&logo=Linkedin&logoColor=white)](https://www.linkedin.com/in/tobias-omondi-8b1945273/)
 - 😄 Pronouns: ...